arya-chak/Pitcher-Arsenal-Clustering/README.md

 3. **Sinker-slider specialists are rare** (10%), making them a unique archetype
 4. **Clear separation exists** between pitch-to-contact (sinker) and pitch-to-miss (4-seam) philosophies
 5. **Velocity differences** between clusters are meaningful but moderate (90-94 mph range)

+## Data Source

+Data obtained from Baseball Savant, MLB's official Statcast database.

+Note: This analysis uses April 2024 data as a proof of concept.
+Cluster memberships may vary with larger datasets or different time periods.